GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 A process that combines all data for a [tile](#tile) across a specific time range into a single file.

+{#summary-product-grid}
+## Summary Product grid

+The tiling grid scheme used to subdivide processing and storage of our continental products covering the Australian mainland and several offshore territories.

 {#sun-sync-orbit}
 ## Sun-synchronous orbit

 An orbit in which a satellite is always in the same position with respect to the rotating Earth at the same time of day.

+{#s-npp}
+## Suomi NPP (S-NPP)

+The Suomi National Polar-orbiting Partnership satellite hosts a [Visible Infrared Imaging Radiometer Suite (VIIRS)](#viirs) which provides data for DEA Hotspots.

 {#surface-reflectance}
 ## Surface reflectance